UjjwalKumar02/Rescore/README.md

-# Resume score
+# Rescore

-Resume score is a tool that evaluates how well resumes match with job descriptions.
+Rescore is a tool that evaluates resumes with job description.

 ![Image](public/app_screenshot4.png)